 9. Objectivity Vs subjectivity

 If anyone ever gives you the advice you need to be as objective as possible in your review, that’s terrible advice.
 Don’t listen to them.
 It’s impossible to be completely objective in a review.
-Your brain is wired to be biased and subjective, especially when it comes to something so personal as a story.
-You’re going to be subjective, though being as objective as possible is not good advice.
+Your brain is wired to be biased and subjective, especially concerning something so personal as a story.
+You’ll be subjective, though being as objective as possible is not good advice.

 - The best advice is to learn to be aware of your subjectivity.
-People who think they’re objective will not give very helpful reviews because different people experience stories differently.
+People who think they’re objective will not give beneficial reviews because different people experience stories differently.

 But if you know how subjective your reading is, you can empathize with how different people might enjoy different things in books.
 That is going to lead to beneficial reviews.